Queen Elizabeth's Grammar School

 - How are resources and equipment allocated and matched to my child's/young person's needs?

-The SENCo liaises primary teachers to ascertain what resources or equipment may be required.
+The SENCo liaises with primary teachers to ascertain what resources or equipment may be required.

 Advice is also sought from the advisory teachers who are able to recommend appropriate resources and equipment.